 First, the more widely known type of acid reflux is gastrointestinal reflux disease, or GERD.
 This refers to a condition when acid from the stomach moves back up your digestive tract and into the esophagus, aka our “food pipe” that connects the throat to the stomach.
 This is the type of reflux that causes heartburn (the burning sensation in your chest) and it’s what you see on commercials for PPIs like Prilosec or Nexium.

 Then there’s laryngopharyngeal reflux, or LPR.
-This is the lesser-known reflux, and also the kind of reflux that can create constant post-nasal drip.
-LPR occurs when undigested matter from the stomach travels up the esophagus and all the way to the larynx and pharynx, two passageways that we collectively think of as our throat.
+Often called “silent reflux,” LPR occurs when undigested matter from the stomach travels up the esophagus and all the way to the larynx and pharynx, two passageways that we collectively think of as our throat.
 Once this stomach matter gets up there, it causes irritation, creating the constant need to clear your throat without any of the other symptoms typically associated with reflux.
-Because of this, it’s also sometimes referred to as “silent reflux.”

-It’s also important to note that these two types of reflux don’t live in isolation from one another.
+- Pre-existing GERD: It’s important to note that LPR and GERD don’t live in isolation.
 While GERD doesn’t cause post-nasal drip or throat irritation, it could be a potential precursor.
 According to one review, up to 60% of people with GERD eventually develop LPR.

 Serious Health Consequences of Constant Post-Nasal Drip